Cross-Functional Flowchart

 Cross-Functional Flowchart Definition

-Cross Functional Flowchart software helps you to visualize and communicate the operations of a business process flow step-by-step, with responsible people or departments for each operation.
-Professional flowchart maker of ConceptDraw DIAGRAM include wide range of flowchart symbols for that.
+Cross-functional flowchart software helps you to visualize and communicate the operations of a business process flow step-by-step, with responsible people or departments for each operation.
+Professional flowchart maker ConceptDraw DIAGRAM includes a wide range of flowchart symbols for that.
+It also includes a collection of pre-made samples and templates.

-The essential purpose of this template is to help you diagram the relationship between a business process and the responsible party.
-ConceptDraw supports both horizontal and vertical cross-functional flowcharts.
+The essential purpose of the pre-made templates is to simplify the process of creating flowcharts and help you diagram the relationship between a business process and the responsible party.
+ConceptDraw DIAGRAM supports both horizontal and vertical Cross-Functional flowcharts.

 Should My Flow Chart Be Vertical or Horizontal